 Trading Rules – Day Trading with CCI

-Based on the above, we have come up with trading rules for day trading with this indicator.
+Based on the above considerations, these are our day trading rules for this indicator.

 Long Trading Setup